Polaroid (film): Plot

-Mina is killed at the hospital by the entity when she is left alone briefly.
-Devin finds Mina's dead body and blames Bird for her death.
-Bird and Connor research and discover that the camera was owned by a photography teacher Roland Joseph Sable (RJS) from their school years ago.
+Mina is killed at the hospital by the entity.
+Bird and Connor research and discover that the camera was owned by a photography teacher Roland Joseph Sable from their school years ago.
 He was accused of torturing four students and killing three of them while taking maniacal photographs.
 One of the captives escaped and Roland was killed by police.
 Devin confronts Bird at the diner and accuses her of being responsible for what happened to Mina.
 He attempts to take a picture of her as a threat.
-With Connor and Devin both fighting for the camera, Devin is accidentally snapped by the camera and the shadow transfers to his photo, showing he is next.
+With Connor and Devin both fighting for the camera, Devin is accidentally snapped by the camera and the shadow transfers to his photo.
 Devin lunges at Bird, Kasey saves Bird by stabbing Devin's photo with a pencil, injuring him in real life.
 Devin, upset from being stabbed, becomes aggressive and accidentally slaps Sheriff Pembroke.
-Devin is detained and is later killed in his cell when Roland manifests and attacks him, but not before telling Bird he realized Mina's death was not her fault.
+Devin is detained and is later killed in his cell when Roland manifests and attacks him.

 Connor, Kasey, and Bird learn Roland's wife is alive and visit her.
-They meet an elderly lady named Lena Sable, who explains that the camera actually belonged to her daughter Rebecca Jane Sable (RJS).
+They meet an elderly lady named Lena Sable, who explains that the camera actually belonged to her daughter Rebecca Jane Sable.
 Lena explains that Rebecca was "slow," and when gifted with the camera she became very attached to it.
 As a result, Rebecca was bullied by four classmates, who took the camera and used it to take inappropriate photos of her.
-She committed suicide out of shame, causing her father Roland to abduct and kill her bullies in a fit of rage.
+She killed herself out of shame, causing her father Roland to abduct and kill her bullies in a fit of rage.
 Now even in death, Roland roams, looking for the last bully who escaped to kill him.
 Lena shows the two a picture of the survivor and they search the yearbooks.
 Bird finds out that the survivor was Sheriff Pembroke.
 In an attempt to stop the entity from killing them, Connor takes a picture of Pembroke, who reveals that Roland in truth often sexually assaulted Rebecca; Lena's version of the events was merely just to cover her husband's evil deeds.
 The four students, including him, were Rebecca's friends trying to warn her of her father's actions upon finding her nude pictures in his possession.
 Fearing the public would find out, Roland abducted them, prompting Rebecca to kill herself out of misplaced guilt.